 This is a guide to Portland events and activities for the holidays.
-If you live in the Portland area or you are coming into Portland around Christmas, I hope this guide helps you have fun.
+Whether you live in the Portland area, or are visiting Portland around Christmas, I hope this guide helps you have fun.

 Portland has a lot of stuff to do during the holidays.
-I recommend the Pioneer Courthouse Square Tree Lighting and Lights on Peacock Lane the most.
+I highly recommend seeing the Pioneer Courthouse Square Tree Lighting and the Lights on Peacock Lane.
 Some of Portland’s more unique Christmas events are the Christmas Ship Parade, ZooLights, and SantaCon.
 (Bar hopping with a bunch of people dressed in Santa costumes?
 Really?
 Yep.)

-I hope you find some good things to do in Portland during the holidays.
+I hope you find some fun things to do in Portland during the holidays.
 Contact me if you’d like to add anything to the list of Portland Christmas events, festivals, and other activities.

 ZooLights

 Don’t miss this magical sight: zoo animals frolicking in the form of a million holiday lights.
 This Oregon Zoo event is fun for kids, and real zoo animals even appear among the lights!
 Open most evenings in December.
-This year has been reimagined as a drive-through experience.
 Tickets available online.

 Holiday Food & Gift Festival

-This November, jump start your holiday shopping at this annual Oregon Convention Center event, which hosts more than 300 exhibitors offering one-of-a-kind gifts.
+This November, jump start your holiday shopping by browsing more than 300 exhibitors offering one-of-a-kind gifts at the Westside Commons Wingspan Event & Conference Center in Hillsboro.
 For admission discounts, check the website.

 Crafty Wonderland Holiday Art + Craft Market